NorthOcean/Project-Erina/README.md

 </div>

 ## Requirements
-All codes are developed with Python 3 with NVIDIA TITAN X (Pascal) GPUs.
+We developed all codes with Python 3 on NVIDIA TITAN X (Pascal) GPUs.
 Detailed packages used can be seen in `./requirements.txt`.
 You can install all of these packages by this command: